ne62rut/whales/README.md

 On the display, you will see a waveform counter for each successful retrack.
 The launcher will save a NetCDF file with the same name of the original product.

+### Optional smoothing (recommended for ERS1/2, SARAL ... and high wave height values)
+-s : forces smoothing before leading edge detection (see Passaro et al. 2025 for details) -S : smoothing only for large wave heights
+The definition of the leading edge is sensitive to noise and can produce leading edges that are too short and stop before the proper end of the leading edge.
+Smoothing the waveform reduces that sensitivity.
+Note that the -S option does two things (that are specific for large wave heights):
+- smoothing the waveform
+- using theoretical weights (otherwise obtained with -w 2): this adjusts the weights beyond SWH=10 which would have been used otherwise (see Passaro et al. 2025)

+### Output for debug: leading edge indices and weights
+If you want to get more information (for debug or other purposes) in the NetCDF output: the -d 1 option will add leading edge indices and weights and the waveform in the NetCDF output file

 ## Disclaimer